 The Ancient Greeks, who put much pride in athletic feats of strength, stamina and skill, first started the Olympics.
-Times were very different then to the modern world, where most people work in office buildings and play video and River Belle casino games.
+Times were very different then to the modern world, where most people work in office buildings and play video and River Belle online casino for Canadians games.

 What The Ancient Greeks Wore

 When we picture Ancient Greece, we think of men and women walking around wearing long, white togas.
 But this image doesn’t apply when it comes to the sports they played, and many Greek cultures actually found it uncivilised to wear any clothing at all while participating.
 Yes, being nude while playing sports was extremely popular in the ancient games, which first started in 720 BC., which was, at the time, a simple 200m men’s sprinting event.

 It would be more than two hundred years before the second Olympics was held, and was regarded as a much more important event than its predecessor.
 It didn’t take long, however, for the Games to be declared as a pagan event and subsequently banned, and remained so until they were revived in Cotswold, U.K. 1612.

 Olympians Running Naked

 Today’s athletes wear some of the best gear in the world, with almost all of it designed by scientists to provide comfort, durability, and a host of other abilities designed to keep the athlete cool, flexible, and safe from the elements.